-London Fire Brigade currently spends around £90 million each year on a wide range of goods and services.
+Around £90 million each year is spent on a wide-range of goods and services.

-We have a responsibility to ensure that the public money we receive is used as carefully as possible and that we achieve the best value for that money.
+We have a responsibility to ensure that the public money we receive is used as carefully as possible and we achieve the best value for money.

-To obtain the best value we can, most of our procurement is carried out through corporate contracts which have been subject to reasonable competition or joint arrangements with other local authorities and emergency services.
+To obtain the best value, most of our procurement is carried out through corporate contracts that have been subject to reasonable competition or joint arrangements with other local authorities, including the GLA group and emergency services.

-We have listed details of some of our term contracts including their expiry dates on the London Contracts Register.
+We list details of all our tenders or contracts of £10,000 or more, including their expiry dates, on the London Datastore.

 You can also request copies of the tender/contract documents by emailing firstname.lastname@example.org.

 For contracts of a value between £5,000 and £10,000, we publish details of purchase orders.

 However, because of the way our purchasing system works, we are not able to exclude purchase orders relating to contracts of £10,000 or more.

 You can access details of purchase orders, valued between £5,000 and £10,000, using the data that is published on a quarterly basis on the London DataStore.